Homemade Teriyaki Sauce is easy to make and so versatile that you’ll fall in love with its bold flavors!

 What’s the difference between Teriyaki Sauce and Teriyaki Marinade?

-The main difference between Teriyaki Sauce and Teriyaki Marinade is how they are used.
-Marinades add flavor when they are slowly absorbed by meat (or tofu).
+- Marinades add flavor when they are slowly absorbed by meat (or tofu).
 The protein is covered with the marinade and acts as a sponge to absorb all the amazing flavors.

-Marinating meat for 2+ hours it will allow it to be infused with bigger flavor.
+- Marinating meat for 2+ hours it will allow it to be infused with bigger flavor.
 In most meats the marinade will add tenderness.

-Sauces act as more of an immediate gratification and boost of flavor.
+- Sauces act as more of an immediate gratification and boost of flavor.
 They are used for basting and quick cooking meat.
 Sauces can also be served as a condiment.

-A sauce is thicker than a marinade with a consistency that is more syrupy.
+- A sauce is thicker than a marinade with a consistency that is more syrupy.
 You want it to be thick enough to coat but still thin enough to pour easily.

 Love sauces and Dips?
 We’ve got plenty of delicious choices

-- Cocktail Sauce – a classic and easily made in 5 minutes
+- Cocktail Sauce – a classic and easily made in 5 minutes – perfect on seafood and with our Crab Cakes

-- Sweet Chili Sauce – a great Asian style spicy dipping sauce
+- Sweet Chili Sauce – a great Asian-style spicy dipping sauce

 - Pesto Sauce – perfect for pasta and meats

-- Chimichurri Sauce – an herb lovers dream sauce that is equally delicious on meats and fish
+- Chimichurri Sauce – an herb lover’s dream sauce that is equally delicious on meats and fish

 - Blue Cheese Dip – perfect for wings and vegetables